The Best Parental Control Apps of 2024

 13. Net Nanny

 Once upon a time, Net Nanny earned a spot among the top parental controls.
-We’ve bumped it down the list because there are more affordable and easier-to-use alternatives on the market now.
+We bumped it down the list because there were more affordable and easier-to-use alternatives on the market now.
+It also doesn't offer any trial period, which is a big minus in our book.

-In fact, Net Nanny is one of the most expensive parental controls and offers no trial period.
+The biggest issue we had was how hard it was to set up the app.
 It took our tester an hour to set up Net Nanny for one device, and they were able to get around the web filter.
-We don’t see a reason to choose this brand, especially since it offers no message monitoring.
+We need to give Net Nanny another look, but as of our last round of testing, we don’t see a reason to choose this brand, especially since it offers no message monitoring.

 14. Cocospy

 Cocospy helps parents track where their kids are and what they are up to online.
 Its features include the ability to check WhatsApp, contacts, browser history, and call logs, plus geofencing.
-At around $70 per year, it's a little on the pricey side.
+Monthly prices range from$40 to $70 per month, which makes this a pretty pricey option.

 15. Kidslox